Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 - Las Vegas has two wins against the spread in three games this year.

-- The Raiders have been underdogs by 3 points or more two times this year and have covered the spread every time.
+- The Raiders have always covered the spread this year when underdogs by 3 points or more.

-- Las Vegas' games this year have hit the over on two of three set point totals (66.7%).

-- The Raiders average 10 more points per game (30) than the Chargers give up (20).
+- The Raiders score 10 more points per game (30) than the Chargers surrender (20).

-- When Las Vegas scores more than 20 points, it is 2-1 against the spread and 3-0 overall.
+- Las Vegas is 2-1 against the spread and 3-0 overall in games when it puts up more than 20 points.

-- In games that Las Vegas picks up over 371.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- Las Vegas is 2-1 against the spread and 3-0 overall when the team totals more than 371.7 yards.

 - The Raiders have two giveaways this season, while the Chargers have six takeaways.